ACCA Registered

 Do free zone companies pay corporate tax?

-Yes — since June 2023, all UAE companies including free zone companies are subject to 9% corporate tax on income above AED 375,000.
+Yes.
+Since June 2023, all UAE companies including free zone companies are subject to 9% corporate tax on income above AED 375,000.
 However, Qualifying Free Zone Persons can benefit from 0% on qualifying income (income from overseas clients or other free zone entities).
 Most UK agency income qualifies.

-Related Articles
+Related guides

 Statutory Residence Test Explained: UK Expat Guide (2026)